Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Summary and discussion

 We show, analytically and numerically, how a combination of ICM mixing and rotation naturally leads to the robust formation of a thermal quasi-spiral structure over a few Gyr timescales, and quantify the resulting quasi-steady state at late times.
 Thus, a wide range of perturbations, strong enough to create a tangential discontinuity and deposit sufficient angular momentum, lead to a similar structure (see Fig.~\ref{fig:DifferentEvolution}--\ref{fig:AthenaViscosity}), with viscosity regulating the evolution and tightness of the spiral through the dissipation of differential rotation (Eq.~\eqref{eq:CFPattern} and Figs.~\ref{fig:omegaVSr}, \ref{fig:omegaVSt}).

 The early-time evolution is sensitive to the underlying plasma distribution, the details of energy and angular-momentum deposition, the number of dimensions, viscosity, and additional physical processes such as feedback and radiative cooling.
-However, the late-time outcome is an approximately self-similar pattern (Eqs.~\eqref{eq:SSSAnsatz}, \eqref{eq:LinearDRho}, \eqref{eq:LinearDP}), fixed mainly by the gravitational potential (Eq.~\eqref{eq:SSSpiral}), the initial density distribution, and the dimensionless parameters $\xi$ and $q$.
+However, the late-time outcome is an approximately self-similar pattern (Eqs.~\eqref{eq:SSSAnsatz}, \eqref{eq:LinearDRho}, \eqref{eq:LinearDP}), fixed mainly by the gravitational potential (Eq.~\eqref{eq:SSSpiral}), the initial density distribution, and the dimensionless tightness $\xi$ and contrast $q$ parameters, which are related to each other; see \S\ref{subsec:SelfSimilar}.
+While the self-similar nature of the flow becomes increasingly transparent at late times, as the pattern approaches uniform slow rotation, its basic attributes already manifest a few Gyr after the perturbation.
 We verify the results using a range of Eulerian and Lagrangian simulations of 2D and 3D, merger and offset, clusters.

 The late-time structures emerging in these simulations are robust, similar to each other, and of morphological and thermal features that agree with observations, suggesting that a simple quasi-steady state can be used as a basis for modelling the ICM even when additional physical processes, in particular feedback and radiative cooling, are incorporated.
 Similar late-times structures are obtained in 2D and in the equatorial plane in 3D, indicating that radial flows are not essential and that the plane can be analysed in isolation.
 While the evolution of the quasi-spiral structure and its ultimate tightness depend on viscosity, we obtain qualitatively similar structures for different $\mu(T)$ prescriptions, facilitating simplified models based on a uniform viscosity (see \S\ref{subsec:PlanarEv}).